UA-SRC-data/geo-visualization/notes/20200812-DorseyMeeting.md

     - forecasting programs with oddd visualizations
       - lead forecasting programs in certain counnties due to clean air act
       - their maps we should look at

+- FAIR Access coupled with visualization, this is a new interesting idea to explore